-Today’s Episode 153 of GSDdaily is all about Scale.
-We are going to talk about increasing trust through your website.
-This week we’ve been talking about leads, getting more fully qualified leads, getting better leads, getting better clients who want to work with you.
-And I just finished this book called They Ask You Answer.
-Anybody who I’ve talked to in the past week or so, I’ve really been sharing this, and even with my team.
-This was recommended by a client of ours who really liked the philosophy and strategy and stuff as it related to content marketing in their business.
+Today, we're going to talk about increasing trust through your website.
+This week, we've been discussing getting more fully qualified leads, better leaders, and better clients who want to work with you.
+And I just finished this book called, They Ask You Answer.
+Anybody whom I've talked to in the past week or so, I've been sharing this, and even with my team.
+This was recommended by a client of ours who liked the philosophy, strategy, and stuff related to content marketing in their business.

 They Ask You Answer